feliperohdee/use-filter-criteria/README.md

 - `CONTAINS`: String contains the filter value
 - `ENDS-WITH`: String ends with the filter value
 - `EQUALS`: String equals the filter value
+- `IN`: String is in the filter values
 - `IS-EMPTY`: String is empty
 - `MATCHES-REGEX`: String matches the regular expression pattern
 - `STARTS-WITH`: String starts with the filter value